 Figure 5— Throughput, PER, Average Delay Time, and 99%title of Delay Time in Case of Four UWB BANs Synchronized but One Asynchronized out of Coexisting Five UWB BANs

-Fig. 5 shows simulation results of average system performance in the case of Fig,4 with parameters of Table 5 This result confirms that this case can perform technical requirement.
+Fig. 5 shows simulation results of average system performance in the case of Fig.4 with parameters of Table 5 This result confirms that this case can perform technical requirement.

+Figure 6 shows packet error rate (PER) in an example of three out of five UWB BANs are synchronized but two UWB BANs are not under control.
+This shows a case that some of the BANs are not 15.6ma BANs but legacy BANs and 15.4 UWB systems.